exAClior/LWAProj/README.md

 # LWAProj
 We have failed to deploy this project.

 Currently, our project can handle userinput.

-Access http://ec2-54-183-149-48.us-west-1.compute.amazonaws.com/micro to first register as an user Access http://ec2-54-183-149-48.us-west-1.compute.amazonaws.com/question while logged in to answer the questions on perference
+Access http://ec2-54-183-149-48.us-west-1.compute.amazonaws.com/micro to first register as an user.

+Access http://ec2-54-183-149-48.us-west-1.compute.amazonaws.com/question while logged in to answer the questions on perference.

 However, Zhengxu Li did not have time to finish the rpc call that retrieves data from the EC2 server.